40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Results

 \subsubsection{Summary}

-In summary, there has been a change in the use of measures over time, both in terms of increasing variety and decreasing dominance of individual measures.
-The concrete design of comprehension tasks is in itself very diverse.
-Moreover, there are almost unlimited possibilities for combining tasks and measures, which makes almost every paper unique in its way of measuring how well a participant understood source code.
+We observe a shift in the use of measures over time, both in terms of an increasing variety and a decreasing dominance of individual measures.
+While correctness continues to be the preferred measure of code comprehension, the use of psycho-physiological measures is increasing rapidly.
+Further, the concrete design of comprehension tasks is in itself very diverse.
+Most studies use tasks that ask for information about the code or report subjective assessments of code understanding by the study participants themselves.
+On top of this variety of measures and tasks, there are almost unlimited was to combine tasks and measures, making almost every paper unique in its way of measuring how well a participant understood source code.
 We discuss the consequences of this observation in Section~\ref{sec:discussion}.